Harriette Chick: Early research on sewage disposal and mechanisms of disinfection

-Experience as early woman scientist
+Experience as an early woman scientist

-In 1909 Chick was a cosignatory to a letter to The Times newspaper from a group of women graduates of the University of London calling for them to be allowed to vote for the Member of Parliament returned by their university.
-In 1913 she was one of the first three women to be admitted to the Biochemical Society following its renaming and change of policy on the admission of women.
+In 1909, Chick was a cosignatory to a letter to The Times newspaper from a group of women graduates of the University of London calling for them to be allowed to vote for the Member of Parliament returned by their university.
+In 1913, she was one of the first three women to be admitted to the Biochemical Society following its renaming and change of policy on the admission of women.